-While the cliffs are beautiful in the sun and the cloud, you do want to be able to actually see them which isn’t always possible in the fog.
+While the Cliffs of Moher are beautiful in the sun and the cloud, you do want to be able to actually see them which isn’t always possible in the fog.
 The first time I was in Ireland we actually drove past the parking lot because we were unable to see it due to extremely foggy conditions.
-Those taking a day trip don’t have much choice in the matter, but if you have your own vehicle it’s easier to keep your eye on the weather and plan around the conditions.
+Those taking a day trip don’t have much choice in the matter, but if you have your own vehicle it’s easier to check the weather at the Cliffs of Moher in advance, and plan your visit accordingly.

 Sure, you can drive in from Galway or Limerick, but to really make the most of your Cliffs of Moher experience, it’s best to stay nearby in one of the smaller towns.
 It’s closer, making it easier to visit away from the crowds, there’s lots more to see and do in the area such as explore the Burren or go surfing.
 Plus, the smaller towns are charming and often more budget friendly.
 My favourite town to spend a night or two in is Doolin; just a ten-minute drive from the Cliffs of Moher or, if you are active and love the outdoors, you can take the Doolin Cliff Walk.

 Time Your Visit to the Cliffs of Moher Wisely